Residual Speaker Representation for One-Shot Voice Conversion: Introduction

 \section{Introduction}

 Voice conversion seeks to modify different voice attributes, including emotions \cite{zhou2022emotional}, prosody \cite{csicsman2017prosody}, and speaker identity \cite{mohammadi2017overview}, while maintaining the inherent semantic content of the voice.
-This study focuses on convert speaker identity in one-shot scenarios.
-Recent advancements in voice conversion have led to remarkable achievements, producing high-quality audio that are becoming more and more similar to natural speech \cite{zhao2020voice, casanova2022yourtts}.
+This study focuses on converting speaker identity in one-shot scenarios.
+Recent advancements in voice conversion have led to remarkable achievements, generating high-quality audio that is becoming more and more similar to natural speech \cite{zhao2020voice, huang2023singing, casanova2022yourtts}.

-There are two critical challenges continue to exist in the field of voice conversion.
-Firstly, traditional voice conversion methods perform exceptionally well in converting voices when the speakers from the source and target are known in the training data \cite{liu2021any, kim2021conditional}.
-However, they often struggle when faced with out-of-distribution caused by previously unseen speakers \cite{li2023freevc, wang2021vqmivc,lin2021fragmentvc}.
-This insufficient of robustness to unseen speakers remains a significant challenge as practical applications frequently require the ability to perform voice conversion for speakers who are not present in the training dataset.
-Secondly, the existing voice conversion methods have insufficient control over the timbre attributes \cite{zhang2021one}, making it still a challenging task to adjust the timbre details while maintaining the identity of the target speaker.
+Two critical challenges still exist in the field of voice conversion.
+Firstly, traditional voice conversion methods perform exceptionally well in converting voices when the target speakers are known \cite{liu2021any, huang2021pretraining, kim2021conditional} or depend on a pretrained speaker encoder \cite{sisman2020overview,qian2020f0,walczyna2023overview}.
+However, they often struggle when faced with out-of-distribution (OOD) caused by previously unseen speakers \cite{li2023freevc, wang2021vqmivc, lin2021fragmentvc}.
+This insufficient robustness to unseen speakers remains a significant challenge as practical applications frequently require the ability to perform voice conversion for speakers not present in the training dataset.
+Secondly, most existing voice conversion methods have insufficient control over the timbre attributes \cite{liu2021any,li2023freevc,wang2021vqmivc}, making it still a challenging task to adjust the timbre details while maintaining the identity of the target speaker.